 - Chronic inflammation

-- Overgrowth of gut pathogens, which may contribute to increased intestinal permeability, or leaky gut syndrome
+- Overgrowth of gut pathogens, which may contribute to dysbiosis (imbalance of the gut microbiome)

 Lactoferrin has the crucial role of regulating iron levels and removing excess iron to optimize health.

 Lactoferrin works in several ways to potentially improve acne.

 Through its iron-regulating role, lactoferrin essentially gets rid of the main food source for pathogens, including P. acnes.
 By starving P. acnes, lactoferrin can help to neutralize one of the main contributors to acne.

 Along with its iron-regulating abilities, lactoferrin has also been shown to possess powerful antioxidant properties.
 Antioxidants work to combat free radicals, which have been created through the natural process of oxidation.
 Free radicals are known to cause damage to cells, tissue, and DNA itself, resulting in ongoing oxidative stress, which can promote inflammation leading to the formation of acne.

 Lactoferrin also offers anti-inflammatory properties.
 Remember that inflammation plays a large role in pore clogging and the formation of acne.
 Soothing inflammation can help to keep larger zits and cysts from ever forming.
 Lactoferrin also helps to heal wounds by stimulating connective tissue and epidermal cells to regenerate skin cells, all of which contributes to healing acne lesions.